‹ Healthy Living Blog

 2. In a small bowl, whisk together the barbecue sauce, applesauce, chicken stock, cumin, chili powder, garlic, salt and pepper.
 Pour mixture over chicken.

-3. Cook on low for 4 hours or until chicken is
+3. Cook on low for 4 hours or until the chicken is

 4. Shred chicken with 2 forks and mix well.